 NCHC Must Play Policy: A team that enters into our events agrees to compete in all tournament games bracketed.

 This policy specifically is for teams capable of playing, but choosing to leave the tournament with bracketed games.

 Failure to do so is a $100 penalty, per game, with additional penalties, including, but not limited to, future tournament ban.

-Seeding Forms/Game Deadline: For a game to count for seeding to an NCHBC Event it must either be played before the seeding deadline (Districts January 12th & Regionals/Nationals January 30th.)
-Results after these deadline may not be considered/counted for seeding, with the only exception being NCHBC run Post Season events, which impact the seeding.
+Seeding Forms/Game Deadline: For a game to count for seeding to an NCHBC Event it must be played before the seeding deadline (2020 Districts January 12th & 2020 Regionals/Nationals January 30th.)
+Results after these deadline will not be considered/counted for seeding, with the only exception being NCHBC run Post Season events, which impact the seeding.

-NCHBC Proof of Age Requirement– Each program must be able (in the event of an age challenge) to provide the NCHBC proof of age via birth certificate.
+NCHBC Proof of Age Requirement– Each program must be able (in the event of an age challenge) to provide the NCHBC proof of age via birth certificate, for each player.
 Over the course of 25+ years each age challenge has been handled this way.
 Worthy of note, no age challenge has been successful.
 We accept electronic and physical copies, whichever is more convenient for the team/player to provide in the event of the challenge.

 List of other 2020 NCHBC Post-Season Events:

 2020 Regional Championships (450+ teams attended these 3 events in 2018)